tomruttle/app-manager/README.md

   // ReactDOM.hydrate(container, <YourApp {...appState} />);
 }

-// * Optional function that will be called if the user browses onto an appPath for which the parent fragment is to be mounted.
+// * Optional function that will be called if the user browses onto an path for which the parent fragment is to be mounted.
 // * If your app relies on initial state, you should fetch it here
 // * Function is called with the element into which the fragment is to be mounted and state (as below)